Mosadag/ScormCloudAPI-dotnet-core-taghelper/README.md

-# CloudScormAPIExample
+# SCORM Cloud API V2

-this example show how use cloud scorm APIv2 with taghelper to load course content in simple way
+this example show how use cloud scorm  with taghelper to load course content in simple way